• Skip to primary navigation

 healthy coffee creamer being poured into a cup of coffee

-2. In the freezer.
-I often freeze this healthy coffee creamer so it lasts even longer.
-To do this, I recommend pouring the coffee creamer into an ice cube tray and freezing it into cubes.
-Then you can simply remove one or two cubes at a time to use in your morning coffee!
-I do recommend warming the frozen vanilla coffee creamer in the microwave in your coffee mug before adding the coffee so that it doesn't cool it off too much!
+Transfer the frozen cubes of creamer to an airtight container or bag.
+Remove one or two cubes at a time to use in your morning coffee.
+I do recommend warming the frozen homemade coffee creamer in the microwave in your coffee mug before adding the coffee so that it doesn’t cool it off.

 overhead view of a hand holding a spoon stirring the healthy coffee creamer into a mug of coffee

-Recipe FAQs
+Homemade Coffee Creamer Recipe FAQs

 Is coffee creamer bad for you?